 Don’t forget, overall storage space is one part of a baby carrier.
 The number of pockets and layout is also as important.
 For example, a 30-liter pack with a single compartment is less functionality than a 25-liter pack with multiple pockets.

 What’s more, it’s helpful to have extra zippered compartments in the hip belt, side pockets, top, and bottom, for overnight backpacking trips.
 Essentials like water bladders for on-the-go hydration, SPF lip protection, cash and phone can easily tuck in so you won’t have to waken your baby to have a sip of water.

-It’s important to keep yourself organized, since your packing for two and with frequent diaper changing missions.
+It’s important to keep yourself organized since you are packing for two and with frequent diaper changing missions.

 There’s no limit to the features and accessories you can find in baby carriers.
-Foot stirrups are always a nice and gives your toddler somewhere to secure their feet (and minimizes the kicking and squirming).
+Foot stirrups are always nice and give your toddler somewhere to secure their feet (and minimize the kicking and squirming).
 Especially important are sunshades, as mentioned earlier.

 Some baby carriers offer an extra storage pouch for water bladders.
 While others feature detachable daypacks with extra pouches.
 Indeed, several brands conveniently added loops around the cockpit to attach toys and baby bottles.

-Certainly create a list of needs & how you will use your child hiking carrier.
-If your plans are short trips to the farmers market, a Ergobaby 360 is a good choice.
-If you are going on a DAY HIKE, pick a carrier that has an built-in sunshade.
+Certainly create a list of needs & how you will use your child’s hiking carrier.
+If your plans are short trips to the farmer’s market, an Ergobaby 360 is a good choice.
+If you are going on a DAY HIKE, pick a carrier that has a built-in sunshade.